How to choose an airline card

 Understand what your miles are worth

 The value of airline miles, as with any rewards currency, comes down to how much each mile is worth in cents.
 For example, you may only be able to achieve a valuation of 1 cent per mile on some airlines, but you can get closer to 2 cents per mile with others.
+Here’s how to determine an airline mile’s worth:

 Consider which perks matter most to you

-Most airline credit cards come with common perks such as a free first checked bag, discounted in-flight purchases and elevated earning rates when spending with that particular airline.
+Most airline credit cards come with common perks, such as a free first checked bag, discounted in-flight purchases and elevated earning rates when spending with that particular airline.
 But some premium airline credit cards also come with lounge access and put you closer to elite status.

 Before choosing which airline card to get, consider which common cards perks matter most to you.
 If you don’t care for airline lounge access, for instance, or you already get lounge access from another card, there’s no need to get another card that gives you that.

 One such card that offers coveted airline lounge access while also getting you closer to elite status is the Delta SkyMiles® Reserve American Express Card.
-For a $650 annual fee, the perks of the Delta Reserve include 15 complimentary Delta SkyClub visits per year for the primary cardholder, complimentary Centurion Lounge access when booking a Delta flight with the card, complimentary upgrades and an increased 3X miles on every dollar spent on Delta purchases.
+For a $650 annual fee, the perks of the Delta Reserve include 15 complimentary Delta SkyClub visits per year for the primary cardholder, complimentary Centurion Lounge access when booking a Delta flight with the card, complimentary upgrades and an increased 3X miles on every dollar spent on Delta flights.

 While each airline has its pros and cons, what’s clear is that, when comparing airline card perks, you have to weigh the value of what each card offers in return for its annual fee.